ElVit/netdaemon-notify-on-update/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg)](https://github.com/hacs/integration)
 [![netdaemon_badge](https://img.shields.io/badge/NetDaemon-v3-pink)](https://netdaemon.xyz/docs/v3)

-# Update Notifications
+# NetDaemonApp: Notify on Update
 A NetDaemon App that will notify you if there is an update available in Home Assistant.
-This notification can be sent as a persistent notification or to your mobile devices if you are using the [companion app](https://companion.home-assistant.io/).
+This notification can be set as a persistent notification or send to your mobile devices if you are using the [companion app](https://companion.home-assistant.io/).

 This App can display updates for:
 - Home Assistant Core